Broad-billed hummingbird: Diet

 In the United States, the Broad-billed hummingbird is known to eat from the following flowering species:

 Agave (Agave parryi and A. schottii), desert honeysuckle (Anisacanthus thurberi), milkweed (Asclepias spp.), Bouvardia (Bouvardia glaberima), bird-of-paradise (Caesalpinia gilliesii), Indian paintbrush (Castilleja spp.), desert willow (Chilopsis linearis), New Mexico thistle (Cirsium neomexicanum), fireweed (Epilobium canum), coral bean (Erythrina flabelliformis), ocotillo (Fouquieria splendens), trumpet honeysuckle (Lonicera sempervirens), scarlet bugler (Penstemon barbatus), Mojave beardtongue (P. pseudospectabilis), superb penstemon (P. superbus) and Texas betony (Stachys coccinea).

 In southern Mexico, the Broad-billed hummingbird is known to eat from the following flower species:

 Bejuco blanco (Exogonium bracteatum), pochote (Ceiba aesculifolia), cactus (Lemairocereus spp.), fairy-duster (Calliandra spp.), Bumelia spp. and liana (Paullinia sessiliflora).

-The cinnamon hummingbird (above) creates competition with the broad-billed hummingbird, making C. latirostris forage from lower quality food sources.
+The cinnamon hummingbird (above) competes with the broad-billed hummingbird, making C. latirostris forage from lower quality food sources.

 In Nayarit and Jalisco, Mexico, the broad-billed hummingbird is known to occur in the same range as the Cinnamon hummingbird (Amazilia rutila).
 This leads to food competition and therefore when co-occurring, the C. latirostris will feed from flowers with low-nectar availability.
 The broad-billed hummingbird will feed from high-nectar available flowers such as the sharpleaf jacaranda (Jacaranda acutifolia), sleeping hibiscus (Malvaviscus arboreus), and mistletoe (Psittacanthus longipennis).
 When in competition with the A. rutila, the C. latirostris will feed from Calopogonium parvum, royal poinciana (Delonix regia), velvet-seed (Hamelia versicolor), hibiscus (Hibiscus sp.), and coralblow (Russelia tenuis).

 In central Mexico, the C. latirostris feeds on two cacti (Pachycereus weberi and Pilosocereus chrysacanthus.)
 After feeding on these species, the hummingbirds studied were found to have pollen grains on them.
 However it was deemed that they have no role in the pollination of these plants.

 There is little available information regarding the broad-billed hummingbird eating insects.
 However, one study showed that even when there is an abundance of insects, the hummingbirds prefer to feed from flowers if available.
 In Guadalupe Canyon, Mexico, the hummingbirds were only seen eating flying Diptera and Ephemeroptera.

 Breeding

 Broad-billed hummingbirds reproduce sexually through mates choice.
 To attract a mate, the male will perform a "pendulum display" to the female.
-This display consists of the male broad-billed hummingbird hovering in front of the female and flying back and forth 4 times in repeated arcs, just like a pendulum.
+This display consists of the male bird hovering in front of the female and flying back and forth at least four times in repeated arcs, just like a pendulum.

-In the United States, there are usually 2 brood attempts per year, in mid-April to mid-to-late June and then again in July to mid-August.
+In the United States, there are usually two brood attempts per year: in mid-April to mid-to-late June, and in July to mid-August.
 These dates overlap with the peak nectar availability in the broad-bill hummingbirds' habitats.
 In Arizona, pairs breed in semi-open habitats at 914 to 1524 meters in elevation.
 In southern Mexico, the species breeds over a long period of time.
 The bird's sex organs have been shown to be able to breed from January to August.
 In Sonora and western Mexico, breeding starts mid-January, peaking in Mid March and ending in August.